grafana/grafana/docs/sources/variables/variable-selection-options.md

 +++
-title = "Enter variable Selection Options" type = "docs"
-[menu.docs]
-identifier = "variables-selection-options"
-parent = "variables"
-weight = 400
+title = "Variable selection options" weight = 400
 +++

-# Enter variable selection options
+# Configure variable selection options

 **Selection Options** are a feature you can use to manage variable option selections.
 All selection options are optional, and they are off by default.